secretstartups/handbook/brand-and-product-marketing/content/editorial-team/index.html.md

     - **A web article** – If the content is evergreen, it may be more appropriate as a [web article](/handbook/marketing/brand-and-product-marketing/content/content-marketing/#web-article).
     - **The handbook** – This is great for evergreen content that documents how we do things at GitLab or why we do things a certain way.
 Blog posts generally should have an element of "newness" or news to them.
 If the topic of a pitched blog post won't age, or the audience is primarily internal, the handbook is a better option.
 Because our handbook is public, pages from it can be shared in the same way as a blog post.
         - Example: This page on [Why GitLab uses the term all-remote to describe its 100% remote workforce](/company/culture/all-remote/terminology/) was originally suggested as a blog post, but works better as a handbook page, because the content is evergreen and can be built on over time.
     - **An external publication** – If the pitch sounds like a great story but doesn't seem like a good fit for our blog [scope and audience](#scope), it might work as a contributed article to an external publication, where it could have a better chance of reaching the right audience.
-In this case, please ping `@cweaver1` for product-related stories or `@JMLeslie` for company-related or corporate stories.
+In this case, please ping `@lboughner`.

 ## Sourcing blog posts